CodeMonitor-lab/React-Revisions/README.md

 ### 📦 Frontend

 - **ReactJS** – A JavaScript library for building interactive user interfaces with reusable components.
+- **Next.js** – A React-based framework that enables server-side rendering, static site generation, and full-stack capabilities for building fast, scalable web apps.
 - **TailwindCSS** – A utility-first CSS framework for rapidly styling elements without writing custom CSS.
 - **CSS Modules** – Enables scoped and modular CSS, keeping styles isolated to specific components.
 - **JavaScript (ES6+)** – Modern syntax and features to write cleaner and more efficient code.
 - **HTML5** – The foundational markup language for structuring web content.
+- **CSS** – A style sheet language used for describing the look and formatting of HTML elements on a web page.
 - **Vite** – A lightning-fast frontend build tool and dev server (used instead of Create React App).

 ### ⚙️ Development Tools